Making San Francisco Sourdough Bread

-If you want bigger holes in your bread, add more water or less flour
+If you want bigger holes in your bread,add more water or less flour to

-to make a wetter dough and try using some all-purpose flour in place
+make a wetter dough and try using some all-purpose flour in place of

-Remember that longer, slower, cooler proofings and risings (even overnight
+And remember that longer, slower, cooler proofings and risings (even

-in the fridge!) are guaranteed to contribute heavily to that wonderful
+overnight in the fridge!) are guaranteed to contribute heavily to that